orainixt/NeuralNetwork/README.md

 # This is a project where I try to understand how a basic neural network is created

 # Introduction :

-- First of all, I randomly saw those videos on youtube : https://www.youtube.com/watch?v=DQ0lCm0J3PM / https://youtu.be/cAkMcPfY_Ns?si=iUUTHvFgFkVngtIy
+I randomly came across these videos on youtube : [**I Made an AI with just Redstone!**](https://www.youtube.com/watch?v=DQ0lCm0J3PM) / [**I Built a Neural Network from Scratch**](https://youtu.be/cAkMcPfY_Ns?si=iUUTHvFgFkVngtIy)

-- The creator explained very well how a neural network works.
-And as it was made on Minecraft with redstone I could understand quite easily.
+The creator explained very well how a neural network works.
+And as it was made in Minecraft with redstone I found it easy to understand.

-- After this I jumped to this video : https://www.youtube.com/watch?v=aircAruvnKk&t=303s (the minecraft creator refered to this video for his own creation).
+After this I watched this video : [**But what is a neural network?**](https://www.youtube.com/watch?v=aircAruvnKk&t=303s) (the minecraft creator referenced this video for his own creation).

-- After seeing that video I was quite excited about this very new algorithms (to me).
+After seeing it, I became really excited about these algorithms, which were completely new to me.

 ## First Touch :
-- First of all, I searched for onlines tutorials to create my own neural network.
+I started by looking for online tutorials to create my own neural network.

-- I saw tutorials using Perceptron but this algorithm don't use back propagation, which is one of my favorite "trick" when I saw the video.
+I found tutorials about Perceptron, but this algorithm doesn't use backpropagation, which was one of my favorite "tricks" mentioned in the video.

-- So I searched again and found a PyTorch tutorial, which I'm going to follow (for now)
+So, I searched again and found a PyTorch tutorial, which I plan to follow for now.

-- My knowledge at this point is :
+My understanding at this point is :

   - We have inputs.
-Inputs spreads to the neural network by passing from a layer to an other using maths functions.
+These inputs are passed through the neural network, layer by layer, using mathematical functions.
-    - At the end of the network they're outputs, which will represent the answer of the neural network (when it'll be trained).
+  - At the end of the network, we get outputs that represent the network's answers (once it's trained).
-    - Speeking of training : To train our network we need to use a bank of data which are labelled.
-We're gonna spread the data through the network, it'll fail, but because data are labelled it'll know what it should have answer, to be more precise, *which* neuronal path is the best to give the correct answer.
+  - **Training**: To train the network, we need a labeled dataset.
+The data is passed through the network, and initially, it will fail to give the correct answers.
+However, because the data is labeled, the network can "know" what the correct answer should have been.
+This helps it adjust and figure out which neuronal path is best to produce the correct answer.
-    - It'll adjust the parameters of the maths functions between the layers, depending on a learning rate.
-I must confess that I don't understand why we can't just put it at max level but I'm sure I'll understand this fast.
+  - It adjusts the parameters of the mathematical functions between the layers, based on a learning rate.
+I don’t fully understand why we can’t just set the learning rate to its maximum, but I’m sure I’ll figure this out soon.

 ## The Maths Functions :

-- Basically, a neuron is two inputs and an output.
+Essentially, a neuron has two inputs and one output.
-- Each input has a weight, each neuron has a bias.
+Each input has a weight, and each neuron has a bias.

-- To determine the output we basically take the input, multiply by his weight, add the two inputs multiplied, and add the bias.
-- We'll also use ReLU function which is very simple.
-If x is greater than 0 we return x otherwise we return 0.
+To determine the output, we:
+- Take each input and multiply it by its weight.
+- Add these products together.
+- Add the neuron’s bias to this sum.
+$$
+  \text{Output} = (w_1 \cdot x_1) + (w_2 \cdot x_2) + b
+$$
+We also use the ReLU (Rectified Linear Unit) function.

-- Do this for each neuron of the layer, spread it to the n+1 layer etc.
+This process is repeated for every neuron in the layer, and the results are passed to the next layer, and so on.

 # How to use it
 - If you don't have the venv files